John B. Forester

-John B. Forester (died August 1, 1845) was an American politician that represented Tennessee's fifth district in the United States House of Representatives.
+John B. Forester (1785 - August 1, 1845) was an American politician that represented Tennessee's fifth district in the United States House of Representatives.

 Biography

 Forester was born in McMinnville, Tennessee.
 Although he received a limited schooling, he studied law.
 He was admitted to the bar, and practiced law, as one of the early lawyers of Warren County, Tennessee.

 Career

 Forester was elected as a Jacksonian to the Twenty-third Congress and re-elected as an Anti-Jacksonian candidate to the Twenty-fourth Congress.
 He served from March 4, 1833 to March 3, 1837.

 Death

 Forester died on August 1, 1845.
 The place he was interred is unknown.